ncp38/cs142-f23/projects/proj6/index.md

 - You should use [good programming style](../../coding-style) when writing your program.
   All other style guidelines, including proper indentation and comments, should be followed.

+- In particular, be sure to include a block comment at the top of your program with your name and the statement ``I have neither given nor received unauthorized aid on this program.''

 - Make sure that there is a class that can run your game-to start the game, a user should be able to download your files and simply hit play to begin.
 (Though you can prompt the user for difficulty/game parameters/etc. on startup if you so desire.)

-- In particular, be sure to include a block comment at the top of your program with your name and the statement ``I have neither given nor received unauthorized aid on this program.''
+- There are no formal testing requirements listed in this document-but make sure to test your program carefully!
+Bugs and intended behaviour can result in points being taken off.
+You should document any issues, bugs, or unusual cases in your code.
+This makes for a stronger final product!

 ### 2. Questions